Machine Learning in Orbit Estimation: a Survey: Forces Model

-For a given initial condition $x(t_0) = x_0$, the position of a satellite at any point in time can be implicitly written as the solution of the equation flow $\phi$:
+For a given initial condition $\boldsymbol{x}(t_0) = \boldsymbol{x}_0$, the position of a satellite at any point in time can be implicitly written as the solution of the equation flow $\phi$:

-The perturbation of Earth's gravity potential, $\textbf{a}_{NS}$, is due to the fact that Earth is not a perfect sphere.
-This force is modeled using spherical harmonic potential equations, with varying level of precision depending on degree.
-The most recently published model, the Earth Gravity Model (EGM2012), has coefficients up to degree 2190 and it is accurate to $0.1$ m \cite{pavlis2012}.
-The $n$-Body perturbations, $\textbf{a}_{S/M}$, affect the trajectories of RSOs in orbit, with the Solar and Lunar perturbations being the two most relevant forces on the space object's body.
-Other planets in the solar system, such as Jupiter, have a very minimal impact on satellites.
-The atmospheric drag, $\textbf{a}_{drag}$, especially in the Thermosphere layer ($85/125 - 600/1000$ km), can lead to significant effects, and it is responsible for the decay of orbits in Low Earth Orbit (LEO).
-Using the canon-ball model, the aerodynamic drag can be represented by \cite{Emmert2021}:
+The perturbation of Earth's gravity potential, $\boldsymbol{a}_{NS}$, is due to the fact that Earth is not a perfect sphere.
+This force is modeled using spherical harmonic potential equations, with varying levels of precision depending on the degree.
+The most recently published model, the Earth Gravity Model (EGM2012), has coefficients up to degree 2190 and is accurate to $0.1$m~\cite{pavlis2012}.
+The $n$-body perturbations, $\boldsymbol{a}_{S/M}$, affect the trajectories of RSOs in orbit, with the Solar and Lunar perturbations being the two most relevant forces on the space object's body~\cite{Vallado2006}.
+Other planets in the solar system, such as Jupiter, have minimal impact on satellites.
+The atmospheric drag, $\boldsymbol{a}_{drag}$, especially in the Thermospheric layer ($85/125 - 600/1000$ km), has non-negligible effects, and it is responsible for the decay of orbits in Low Earth Orbit (LEO).
+Using the canon-ball model, the aerodynamic drag can be represented by~\cite{Doornbos2012}:

-where $\rho$ is the local atmospheric mass density, $c_D$ is the drag coefficient, $a$ is the cross-sectional area, $m$ the mass of the space object, and $v_{rel}$ is the relative velocity of the object with respect to the rotating atmosphere.
-For most satellites, the mass and cross-sectional area is known in advance, and is assumed to be constant for the lifespan of the satellite, despite slight changes that might occur, due to, for example, fuel consumption.
-This is however not the case for the majority of RSOs, especially space debris that originated from breakups.
-Taking that into account, it is common to define a combined parameter, the Ballistic Coefficient ($BC = \frac{m}{a c_{D}})$, which integrates mass, area and drag coefficient to be calculated as an extra feature during Orbit Determination.
-The local mass density $\rho$ is the variable obtained from the Thermospheric Density Mass models, which by itself is particularly challenging to model, as we will see in Section \ref{sec:ther}.
+where $\rho$ is the local atmospheric mass density, $c_D$ is the drag coefficient, $A_{ref}$ is the cross-sectional area, $m$ the mass of the space object, $v_{rel}$ the magnitude of the relative velocity of the object with respect to the rotating atmosphere and $\boldsymbol{\hat{v}_r}$ the unit vector of the relative velocity.
+For most satellites, the mass and cross-sectional areas are known in advance and are assumed to be constant for the lifespan of the satellite, despite slight changes that might occur due to, for example, fuel consumption.
+However, this is not the case for most RSOs, especially space debris originating from breakups.
+Taking that into account, it is common to define a combined parameter, the Ballistic Coefficient ($BC = \frac{m}{A_{ref} c_{D}})$, which integrates mass, area and drag coefficient to be calculated as an extra feature during Orbit Determination.
+The local mass density $\rho$ is the variable obtained from the Thermospheric Density Mass models, which is particularly challenging to model, as we will see in Section \ref{sec:ther}.